Graviton-Code-Editor/Graviton-App/readme.md

 ## ✨ Features

 - 🧬 Git integration
-- 🟢 NodeJS integration
+- 🟢 NPM scripts integration
 - 🛢 Workspaces
 - 💅 Modern UI
 - 🎨 Themes
 - 📦 Plugins
 - 🌠 Autocomplete for some languages
 - 🗺 Built-in image previewer
-- 🏭 A Plugin and Themes store (WIP)
+- 🏭 A Plugin and Themes store
 - 😇 More respectful on RAM than other alternatives
 - 💆‍♀️ No telemetry
 - 📝 Multi line editing
-- 📰 Live markdown preview

 ## 🤖 Plugins